awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-greengrass-functiondefinitionversion-runas.md

 **Important**
 Running as the root user increases risks to your data and device\.
 Do not run as root \(UID/GID=0\) unless your business case requires it\.
 For more information and requirements, see [Running a Lambda Function as Root](https://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-group-config.html#lambda-running-as-root)\.

-<a name="aws-properties-greengrass-functiondefinitionversion-runas-inheritance"></a> In an AWS CloudFormation template, `RunAs` is a property of the [ `Execution` ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-greengrass-functiondefinitionversion-execution.html) property type\.
+<a name="aws-properties-greengrass-functiondefinitionversion-runas-inheritance"></a> In an AWS CloudFormation template, `RunAs` is a property of the [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-greengrass-functiondefinitionversion-execution.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-greengrass-functiondefinitionversion-execution.html) property type\.

 ## Syntax<a name="aws-properties-greengrass-functiondefinitionversion-runas-syntax"></a>